steff393/wbec/README.md

 Goal of this project is to establish an Wifi interface, which also acts as Modbus master (for local external load management).

 ## Features (as of now)
-- Works with openWB, EVCC, Solaranzeige (by emulation of go-echarger API or via MQTT)
+- Works with openWB, EVCC, Solaranzeige (by emulation of go-eCharger API or via MQTT)
 - Support of MQTT communication to openWB
 - Prepared for supporting up to all 16 connected boxes (up to 8 openWB load points)
 - Modbus registers can be read/written via JSON web interface